zama-ai/bounty-program/Bounties/Research/speedup_pbs.md

 AWS m6i.metal (Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz)
 OS: Ubuntu 22.04
 ```
-The parameters for a single bootstrapping on this architechture are:
+The parameters for a single bootstrapping on this architecture are:
 ```
 lwe_dimension: LweDimension(742),
 glwe_dimension: GlweDimension(1),